cookiecutter/cookiecutter-django/README.md

 -   [How to create a Django Application using Cookiecutter and Django 1.8](https://www.swapps.io/blog/how-to-create-a-django-application-using-cookiecutter-and-django-1-8/) - Sept.
 12, 2015

 Have a blog or online publication?
 Write about your cookiecutter-django tips and tricks, then send us a pull request with the link.

-## Code of Conduct

-Everyone interacting in the Cookiecutter project's codebases, issue trackers, chat rooms, and mailing lists is expected to follow the [PyPA Code of Conduct](https://www.pypa.io/en/latest/code-of-conduct/).